PROYECTO-SANTACLOTILDE/openmrs-esm-patient-imaging-app/README.md

 # OpenMRS Patient Imaging Module (Orthanc Integration)

 ## Overview
-In order to improve the management of patient image data within OpenMRS, the open source electronic healthcare system, we have developed an integration between Orthanc PACS and OpenMRS.
-The **OpenMRS Imaging Module** is an integration solution for the front and backends, designed for managing medical imaging data and radiology workflows using OpenMRS and Orthanc PACS.
+In order to bring advanced imaging capabilities to OpenMRS.
+We have developed an integration with Orthanc Picture Archiving and Communication System (PACS).
+The OpenMRS OpenMRS ``Imaging`` module introduces a solution for managing medical imaging workflows, including DICOM uploads, visualisation, and worklist coordination, through both front-end and back-end components.
+By connecting OpenMRS with Orthanc, this module provides powerful imaging support without the need of the RIS.

 - The **frontend** provides a UI managing imaging requests and visualizating image data.
 - The **backend** module connects OpenMRS with one or more **Orthanc DICOM servers**, handling DICOM uploads, image metadata, and imaging procedure worklists.